Guidelines for contributors

 These are the guidelines for the preparation of a manuscript accepted for publication in the AILA Review.
 For the benefit of production efficiency and the production of texts of the highest quality and consistency, we urge you to follow the enclosed submission guidelines.

-Manuscripts should be in either British or American English consistently throughout; if you are not a native speaker of English it is advisable to have your text checked by a native speaker before submission.
+Manuscripts should be in either British or American English consistently throughout.
 When submitting the final manuscript please make sure that you provide the following:

 - final versions of the file(s)

 - identical PDF file with embedded fonts, showing all special characters as they should be

 PDF: Please provide a PDF file with embedded fonts.
 During the production process the PDF is referenced by the typesetter and is of great help to solve problems in the files, such as conversion errors, distorted tables, lost graphs, etc.

 Electronic files: Please make sure that you supply all text and graphic files of the final version of the manuscript.
 Please delete any personal comments so that these cannot mistakenly be typeset, and check that all files are readable.

 Software: Files in Word are preferred, but our typesetters can convert almost anything.
 If, for some reason, a different format is required than supplied, we will contact you.